7 Children Realistic Fiction Books Like The Penderwicks

 This book is about a young girl named Melody, who has a photographic mind.
 A photographic mind means that pretty much she has a powerful memory.
 She needs only to be shown something once and boom in the head what she sees.

-But there’s one problem with Melody, and she can’t talk.
-She can’t communicate, to speak, at least not very well.
+But there’s one problem with Melody: She can’t talk.
+She can’t communicate or speak, at least not very well.
 She goes to a school where she has this brilliant mind, and they’re still treating her like she’s a preschooler doing the same lessons over and over again.

 This book does a great job of showing a window into what some of our students deal with at school.
 We are all very different.
 But no matter what, we are all unique, and we are all-powerful.
 So, this is a book that I would suggest to any students interested in some of our friends who have special needs.